Accenture/mercury-composable/guides/CHAPTER-1.md

 ```

 Note that the flow configuration is referring user functions by their "route" names.
 It is because all user functions
-are self-contained with clearly defined input and output and the orchestrator would set their inputs and collect their
+are self-contained with clearly defined input and output and the event manager would set their inputs and collect their
 outputs accordingly.
 Note that you can map selected key-values or the whole event as a business object and this
 decoupling promotes highly reusable user functional software.

-The orchestrator will also create a "state machine" to manage a transaction flow because each user function is
+The event manager will create a "state machine" to manage each transaction flow because all user functions are
 stateless.
 The "state machine" is referenced using the namespace "model".

 ### Assigning a route name to a user function